aselshall/eds/L/L1/Installing_python.md

 - `jupyter lab` will launch the app
 - `&&` to add another command that is `exit`

-Note if you installed jupyterlab through anaconda, use an anaconda prompt and at the target cell write down `jupyter lab && exit` as shown in [This video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).
+Note if you installed jupyterlab through anaconda, use an anaconda prompt and at the target cell write down `jupyter lab && exit` as shown in [this video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).

 ## Change jupyterlab shortcut icon (optional)